THE DAYS OF EVENT POSTPONEMENT AND PANDEMIC!

 2. Enclosure Cards – Announce the change on an RSVP / Reception / Information Card.
 These are small cards (Make sure to add an envelope and print on the back flap of the envelope. (stamps additional)

 Informal Event Ideas

 3. Postcards – Slightly larger than enclosure cards.
-Perfect for simple changes with a cost savings benefit (stamps additional)
+Perfect for simple changes with cost savings benefit (stamps additional)

 4. Email – Quick, informative, efficient, and accessible.

 5. Paperless Post – Though we do not usually recommend electronic invitations, since an invitation does set the tone for being the first prelude to the event, Paperless Post does an excellent job with beautifully designed electronic invites.
-If you are looking for something free or low cost but prettier than an email to announce a change of date, this is it!
+If you are looking for something free or low-cost but prettier than an email to announce a date change, this is it!